 Today is another service project workday!
 Since your group is already accustomed to the work site, this is always a very productive day in which your group will accomplish the bulk of the service project work.
 When the service projects include physical labor as well as volunteering/teaching in the classroom, we typically take care of the physical work in the morning.

 This afternoon, students will have a bit of time to rest before the big community soccer game!
-Your homestay parents, brothers and sisters will join your group at the central plaza to play a friendly game of “futból”.
+Your homestay parents, brothers, and sisters will join your group at the central plaza to play a friendly game of “futból”.
 The game typically lasts through sunset when participants will return to their homestays to enjoy dinner and a good night’s sleep.

 Day #6 – Local Farm Tour, Reforestation Project & Evening Cooking Lessons

-After breakfast, you’ll transfer to a local family farm for a tour, a reforestation project and a short hike to swim in a local river’s natural pools and waterfalls.
-During your time on this tour you’ll learn more about the term “organic” and what it takes to produce various crops in Costa Rica.
+After breakfast, you’ll transfer to a local family farm for a tour, a reforestation project, and a short hike to swim in a local river’s natural pools and waterfalls.
+During your time on this tour, you’ll learn more about the term “organic” and what it takes to produce various crops in Costa Rica.
 You will learn how to harvest coffee and sugarcane, two very important crops to the Turrialba region.
 The hope is that participants gain a greater appreciation of what it takes to produce freshly brewed coffee and sugar.
 You will also work within an organic garden and learn about new tropical fruits and vegetables that are typically grown in Costa Rican gardens.
-Often times the project involves harvesting food for lunch and the group will plant trees to assist with reforestation of the zone.
+Often times the project involves harvesting food for lunch and the group will plant trees to assist with the reforestation of the zone.

-The finale to the day’s tour is returning to the farmer’s home for a fresh lunch cooked on a traditional wood-burning stove.
-After lunch students will return to their homestays to relax before participating in cooking class with the local community.
+The finale of the day’s tour is returning to the farmer’s home for a fresh lunch cooked on a traditional wood-burning stove.
+After lunch students will return to their homestays to relax before participating in cooking classes with the local community.
 Students will learn how to make fresh homemade cheese tortillas, homemade bread, and even a “picadillo”.
 Participants are sure to return to their homestays content and ready to rest up for tomorrow’s tour.

 Day #7 – Visit to Indigenous Reserve, Spectacular Waterfall Tour & Scavenger Hunt

 After breakfast this morning, you will climb aboard your private vehicle to visit the largest indigenous monument in all of Costa Rica.
-Guayabo National Monument sits on the side of the Turrialba Volcano and offers visitors an impressive hiking tour through a secondary rainforest.
-Typically you will be able to spot a sloth hanging from a tree and a bright, gleaming blue morpho fly overhead.
+Guayabo National Monument sits on the side of the Turrialba Volcano and offers visitors an impressive hiking tour through the secondary rainforest.
+Typically you will be able to spot a sloth hanging from a tree and a bright, gleaming blue morpho flying overhead.
 Guayabo National Monument may not have the spectacular pyramids of the Mayan or Aztec archeological sites, but it is intriguing in its own right.

 At Guayabo National Monument one can find a sophisticated city infrastructure as well as an award-winning aqueduct system and mysterious petroglyphs and tombs.
 The pottery and gold artifacts that were unearthed from the site are on display at the National Museum in San Jose.
-This guided tour provides fascinating insight to the indigenous culture that once lived here.
+This guided tour provides a fascinating insight into the indigenous culture that once lived here.
 Your group will enjoy a traditional picnic lunch prepared by your homestays after the tour.

-After lunch the group will change clothes and head off on an amazing hike to a hidden waterfall!
+After lunch, the group will change clothes and head off on an amazing hike to a hidden waterfall!
 The power that the Aquiares Waterfall gives off is unforgettable.